kylematsuda/pomelo/README.md

 ## General design

 At this stage, the design is heavily influenced by [`rust-analyzer`](https://github.com/rust-lang/rust-analyzer).
 This is mainly because:
-(1) I'd like to eventually turn this into a language server, and (2) Rust is probably the language that I have the best reading comprehension in, and the code in `rust-analyzer` seemed more approachable than `rustc` initially.
+1. I'd like to eventually turn this into a language server, and
+2. Rust is probably the language that I read best, and the code in `rust-analyzer` seemed a little more approachable than `rustc` initially.

 ### Lexer